Getting Python Types Right with RightTyper: Introduction

 \section{Introduction}

-Python is now firmly established as one of the most popular programming languages.
-Despite being dynamically typed, Python has supported static type annotations since version 3.5, released in 2015~\cite{pep484}.
-While the Python runtime does not enforce these type annotations, separate tools such as \texttt{mypy} and \texttt{pyright}~\cite{mypy, pyright} use them to perform static type checking.
-Beyond static verification, type annotations serve multiple purposes across the Python ecosystem.
-They help clarify developer intent and improve code readability, making codebases easier to understand and maintain.
-Integrated development environments and editors such as PyCharm and VSCode leverage annotations to provide better code completion and refactoring support.
-Additionally, annotations support test case generation, runtime validation, and serialization frameworks (e.g., \texttt{pydantic} and \texttt{beartype}).
+\ifpaper Python is now firmly established as one of the most popular programming languages.
+Despite being dynamically typed, Python has supported static type annotations since version 3.5, released in 2015~\cite{pep484}. \else Even though it is dynamically typed, Python has supported static type annotations since version 3.5, released in 2015~\cite{pep484}. \fi While the Python runtime does not enforce these type annotations, separate tools such as \texttt{mypy} and \texttt{pyright}~\cite{mypy, pyright} use them to perform static type checking, catching bugs before deployment that would otherwise manifest as runtime errors.
+Beyond static verification, type annotations improve code readability, enable better IDE support (code completion and refactoring), and support runtime validation frameworks (e.g., \texttt{pydantic} and \texttt{beartype}).
+Collectively, these benefits can significantly reduce debugging time and improve software reliability.

 Despite these many uses and a decade of language support, Python codebases remain largely unannotated.
-A recent study of almost ten thousand popular Python project repositories finds that only 7\% of them use type annotations at all.
+A recent study of almost ten thousand popular Python project repositories found that only 7\% of them use type annotations at all.
 Among those with annotations, only about 8\% of function arguments and return types are actually annotated~\cite{10.1145/3540250.3549114}.
 This gap highlights the practical challenges developers face in manually adding annotations, especially to large codebases.
 To address this, \emph{type inference} tools aim to automatically infer and insert type annotations, reducing manual effort and making static typing more accessible.